clearwater-trust/beautiful-jekyll/_posts/2018-07-03-sell-your-home-for-bitcoin.md

 **Assuming you owe outstanding mortgage.**
 This is where a multi-signature wallet can come in handy.
 Funds will stay in escrow while the mortgage is paid.
 The escrow account can be verified and used as collateral for payout and mortgage closeout.
 Do you need a broker to cover your cash payouts during your crypto sale?
 [Contact us Clearwater-Trust.com](https://clearwater-trust.com)

+[I Want to Sell Everything For crypto](https://pepper.works) - a place to buy and sell your stuff for crypto.